9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 ```
 ::::

-We use the `Score` type synonym so that most of our code won\'t have to
+We use the `Score` type synonym so that most of our code won't have to
 care what the underlying type is.
-Once we\'re done developing our code
+Once we're done developing our code
 and poking around with `ghci`, we could, if we wish, go back and turn
 the `Score` type synonym into \~Double\~s, without changing any code.

-We can use `scaleToOne` to scale a sequence of digits that we\'re
+We can use `scaleToOne` to scale a sequence of digits that we're
 searching for.
-We\'ve now corrected for variations in bar widths due to
+We've now corrected for variations in bar widths due to
 distance, as there should be a pretty close match between an entry in a
 scaled run length encoding table and a run length sequence pulled from
 an image.

-The next question is how we turn the intuitive idea of \"pretty close\"
+The next question is how we turn the intuitive idea of "pretty close"
-into a measure of \"close enough\".
+into a measure of "close enough".
 Given two scaled run length
-sequences, we can calculate an approximate \"distance\" between them as
+sequences, we can calculate an approximate "distance" between them as
 follows.

 :::: captioned-content